01-30-2005, 08:34 PM #1

 Hydrodistension 2001, 2005, 2011 w capsacian, 2011 with botox/ super pubic tube

 Interstim trial and removel 2002,C-Section 2007 and 2010, Post Partum Depression, post partum hypertension, Idopathic hypothalmic amenorrhea

-Radical Cystectomy with Indiana Pouch 2/3/12--->multiple complications and revision of ureters in pouch due to a giant ball of scar tissue in 8/12, occasional pylo, L kidney small and scarred, low flow, will most likely need to come out at some time
+Radical Cystectomy with Indiana Pouch 2/3/12--->multiple complications and revision of ureters in pouch due to a giant ball of scar tissue in 8/12, occasional pylo, L kidney small and scarred, low flow

 The only thing that's helped me with this problem - I was going every few minutes - is to sleep with an ice block wrapped in two thick towels & pressed against my urethra.
 I'm still waking up every few hours, but not being driven insane by not sleeping at all.